douglaslassance/airstorm/README.md

 # airstorm
-A dynamic ORM for Airtable.
+The dynamic ORM for Airtable.